Reproduce

 For more technical information on PFDI’s architecture and design, see Platform Fault Detection Interface (PFDI).

-Arm Software Test Libraries (STL) can be integrated as the real PFDI firmware test backend.
-To enable STL support and obtain access, please contact Arm or visit Arm Software Test Libraries
+Software Reference Stack uses dummy PFDI firmware unless the Arm Software Test Libraries (STL) are used.
+This STL can be integrated as the real PFDI firmware test backend.
+To enable STL support and obtain access, please contact Arm or visit Arm Software Test Libraries.

 Run the configuration menu: